Sonic the Fighters: Gameplay

 The game employs simple fighting game mechanics.
 Each character can punch, kick, and use a defensive barrier.
 Combining these buttons also allows for a variety of special moves unique to each character.
-The barrier can block attacks, but it can be damaged and eventually be destroyed by an opponent.
+The barrier can block attacks, but it can be damaged and eventually be destroyed by an opponent; players have access to limited number of barriers per match.
 The barrier does not protect from being grabbed or thrown, or from attacks from behind.
+Players can spend a barrier to temporarily enter "Hyper Mode" which allows them to perform several attacks in quick succession.
 Some attacks can be avoided by squatting or dodging.
 Players can also perform a "safe landing" which allows them to recover quickly when thrown or launched into the air.

 Development and release

 Sonic the Fighters was developed by Sega AM2, Sega's arcade game development team behind the Virtua Fighter series.
-The idea for a Sonic the Hedgehog fighting game was conceived by AM2 lead developer Yu Suzuki who saw one of his programmers dabbling with a Sonic the Hedgehog model in AM2's Fighting Vipers.
+The idea for a Sonic the Hedgehog fighting game was conceived by AM2 lead developer Yu Suzuki who saw character designer Masahiro Sugiyama dabbling with a Sonic the Hedgehog model in AM2's Fighting Vipers.
 Suzuki pitched the idea for a Sonic fighting game to Hiroshi Kataoka, another one of the heads of AM2.
 Since Sonic Team was in charge of licensing the Sonic characters, Kataoka had to present the idea to the head of Sonic Team, Yuji Naka.
 Kataoka was worried Naka would not like the concept of Sonic characters fighting each other, but Naka was receptive.
 At first Naka was concerned that Sonic would be unable to fight considering his large head and short arms, but he was delighted after seeing the smooth animation accomplished by Suzuki's team.
 Original Sonic character designer Naoto Ohshima was also pleased with Sonic's animations.
 Sega AM2 began development with Sonic Team supervising over the implementation of the characters and setting.
 They developed for the Sega Model 2 arcade board using the Fighting Vipers engine as a foundation to build from.

 Since this was the first time Sonic was being rendered with 3D graphics, Naka gave Kataoka a Sonic figurine to help his team model the character.
 Suzuki focused his team on modeling the characters' faces correctly so they were instantly recognizable on arcade floors.
 The development team added in the barrier mechanism because the characters' arms were too small for traditional blocking to look distinct.
 They also added rings that drop when a player is hit to make it easier for beginners to judge how much damage they were taking instead of referring to the health bar.
 AM2 explored whether dropped rings could be picked up to restore health or the barrier's power, but ultimately did not include this feature.
 They made the controls simple to help beginners to the genre.